 The consent data (consent and revocation of consent) are stored for three years.
 The data will then be deleted immediately or, on request, passed on to the responsible person in the form of a data export.

+We have concluded a data processing agreement with Usercentrics in accordance with Art.
+28 GDPR.
 Further information on the processing of your data can be found in the Usercentrics data protection declaration at: usercentrics.com/privacy-policy/

 We use the web analysis tool "Google Analytics" to design our websites according to your needs.
 Google Analytics creates user profiles based on pseudonyms.
 For this purpose, permanent cookies are stored on your end device and accessed out by us.
 In this way we are able to recognize and measure returning visitors.

 The Google Analytics tool is provided by Google Ireland Limited and Google LLC.
-(USA) who support us as processors according to Art.
+(USA) („Google“) who support us as data processors according to Art.
 28 GDPR.
 The data processing can therefore also take place outside the EU or EEA.
 With regard to Google LLC (USA), no adequate level of data protection can be assumed due to the processing in the USA.
 There is a risk that authorities may access the data for security and surveillance purposes without you being informed or having the right to appeal.

 Please take this into account if you decide to give your consent to our use of Google Analytics.
+We have also concluded standard contractual clauses with Google in accordance with Article 46 (2) (c) GDPR.

 You can withdraw your consent at any time.
 Please click on cookie settings and make the appropriate settings via our cookie banner.